Dale Steyn: 2015–2021: Final years

 Recovering from surgery, he missed the 2017 ICC Champions Trophy but was named in the South Africa A squad for their tour of England a few months later.
 However, he returned to competitive cricket in November 2017, a year after the injury, playing for the Titans at the Ram Slam T20 Challenge.
 After 14 months of injury, Steyn played his first international Test match against India and picked up a wicket in just 14 balls.
 However, on day two of the same Test, Steyn damaged his left heel.
 This ruled him out of the rest of the series, with a recovery time of 4 to 6 weeks.
 Two days later, he was ruled out of the rest of the series.

 On 26 December 2018, he equaled Shaun Pollock's record as the highest wicket-taker in South African test history.
 On 14 September, he was called back to the South African ODI squad after an absence of two years.
 On 3 October, he scored his maiden half-century in ODI cricket against Zimbabwe in a 120 run victory.

 In December 2018, in the first session of the Boxing Day Test at SuperSport Park in Centurion, Steyn became South Africa's leading wicket-taker in Tests, taking his 422nd wicket, surpassing Shaun Pollock who had held the record for ten years.

 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 However, on 4 June 2019, Steyn was ruled out of the tournament due to an ongoing shoulder injury, and was replaced by Beuran Hendricks.
 In August 2019, Steyn retired from Test cricket.

 On 31 August 2021, Steyn announced his retirement from all forms of cricket.

 Coaching career

-In December 2021, Steyn was appointed as the fast bowling coach of Indian Premier League side Sunrisers Hyderabad for the 2022 IPL season.
+In December 2021, Steyn was appointed as the fast bowling coach of Indian Premier League team Sunrisers Hyderabad for the 2022 IPL season.

-In May 2023, Steyn was appointed as bowling coach of Major League Cricket side Washington Freedom.
+In May 2023, Steyn was appointed as bowling coach of Major League Cricket team Washington Freedom.

 In July 2025, Dale Steyn announced his departure from the SA20 franchise Sunrisers Eastern Cape, where he served as the bowling coach for three seasons.
 Under his guidance, the team reached the finals in all three editions, clinching the title twice and finishing as runner-up in the 2025 season.

 Expressing gratitude on social media, Steyn described his time with the team as a "great pleasure" and praised the management and coaching staff as the best he had worked with.
 He extended his best wishes to the team for the upcoming season, marking the end of a successful coaching stint with the franchise.